Kishu98/my-scripts/README.md

 ### 📅 `weekly_note`
 - **Purpose**: Plan your week with a structured weekly note.
 - **How it works**: This script generates a new note for the current week, named after the date of the last Sunday.
 If the note doesn't exist, it's automatically populated with a template that includes sections for each day of the week, setting you up for a productive week ahead.

+---
+## 🛠️ Make It Your Own

+These scripts are tailored to my personal workflow, but they can be easily adapted to fit yours.
+Feel free to fork this repository, tweak the scripts, and make them your own.
+The goal is to build a toolset that makes your command-line life easier and more productive.

+Happy scripting!